Eliah-Lakhin/lufo-website/src/articles/plot.md

 Despite the extra complexity of logistic system and security expanses of Foundation this approach was quite efficient in the past, when the external world technologies and economics were pure developed.
 Because contrary to the external world they utilized advanced production approaches such as mass production much earlier than the external world invented it too.

 In a nowadays highly conspirated Foundation world-wide production system efficiency has decreased dramatically.
 External civilization progress leads to grow of internaltional communications and trading.
 So, Foundation now has to spent up to 90-95% of it's world-wide divisions netwrok resources just to keep the system itself and the Island secure and hidden and preventing leakages.
-Foundation is now in stagnation and on the verge of crisis when they will not be able to maintain their conspiracy model, and eventually will be exposed.
+Foundation is now in stagnation and on the verge of fundamental crisis when they will not be able to maintain their conspiracy model, and eventually will be exposed.

 ## Alexander Ziolkowski